Why learn German?

 Year 9 through to Year 11

-In Year 10 and Year 11 pupils study the remaining themes and topics from the AQA specification and work to develop their competence and understanding of grammar and key skills to ensure they are thoroughly prepared for the GCSE examination at the end of Year 11.
+In Year 10 and Year 11 pupils follow the AQA course specification.
+In Year 10, students cover the topics of family & marriage, home & town, school & future plans, free time and holidays.
+In Year 11, pupils cover the environment, global & social issues, customs & festivals, jobs & careers and technology.
+They develop their competence and understanding of grammar and key skills to ensure they are thoroughly prepared for the GCSE examination at the end of Year 11.

 An outline of the GCSE German course (examination board: AQA)